This vegan sweet potato soup is easy to make and the perfect cozy meal. It is healthy, super flavorful and will keep you full and satisfied!

 - Sausage (vegan or veggie based ones to keep this plant-based)

-If you loved this recipe, you might love some of my other sweet potato dishes like Thai Sweet Potato Curry!
+If you loved this recipe, you might love some of my other sweet potato dishes as well:

 - 1½ cups diced red onion